elisa2995/newWebsite/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Amadeus
+  - name: Application Security Operation Center @ Amadeus
     url: https://amadeus.com

 # Short bio (displayed in user profile at end of posts)
-bio: Security Researcher in the Global Security Operations (GSO) at Amadeus
+bio: Security Researcher in the Application Security Operation Center at Amadeus

 # Interests to show in About widget
 interests:
   - Application Security
   - Network Measurements
   - Bot Detection and Mitigation
-  - Residential IP Proxies
+  - Residential IP Proxies Detection

 # Education to show in About widget
 education: